 Anudvegakaram vakyam, has three meanings: 1) speech that does not cause distress; 2) speech that does not overawe; 3) speech that does not cause apprehension.
 And it means all three.

 Third, it is speech that does not cause fear.
 Sadly, fear and greed are the prime motivators of most human beings.
-So fear is used on all sides by those that intend to make profit from the duped person–it may be advertising, medicine, politics, ecology, health, religion, or social pressures.
+So fear is used on all sides by those that intend to make profit from the duped person, whether it be advertising, medicine, politics, ecology, health, religion or social pressures.
 The many-headed monster of fear has been shaping humanity from its beginning.

 Satyam is speech that is absolutely true, both from a factual standpoint and from the reality of things.
 Satyam leads to ultimate truth when practiced uncompromisingly.
 Satyam reveals the truth of things, and never implies anything false or veiled.
 Satyam is plain and straightforward.

-Priya is speech that is agreeable and pleasant, even kindly and endearing, is priya.
+Priya is speech that is agreeable and pleasant, even kindly and endearing.

 Hitam is that which is beneficial and wholesome.
 So it is informative and improves the status of its hearers–if they listen.
 It is not trivial chitchat and small talk.
 It makes the hearer better for the hearing.